Position: Current Benchmarking Hinders Real Progress in Deep Learning for Time Series Forecasting

-which effectively consist of hybrid global-local models~\citep{smylHybridMethodExponential2020a, cini2023taminglocaleffectsgraphbased, benidis2022deep}.
-The design choices that lead to models as in \autoref{eq:hybrid-model} are often dealt with as implementation details.
-For instance, \citet{wang2023timemixer} uses learnable local parameters in the normalization module; \citet{salinas2020deepar}--while relying on an otherwise global model--uses a different one-hot-encoding vector associated with each processed time series, effectively introducing a vector of learnable parameters specific to that input sequence.
-Finally, an opposite trend seen in other approaches--often relying on simple~(linear) models~\citep{zeng2022transformerseffectivetimeseries}--design models in \autoref{eq:multivariate_model} by using different parameters for each time series
+However, this choice is often not explicitly discussed in the respective papers and can only be determined by examining the code.
+For instance, we found that \citet{wang2023timemixer} uses learnable local parameters in the normalization module; \citet{salinas2020deepar}--while relying on an otherwise global model--uses a different one-hot-encoding vector associated with each processed time series, effectively introducing a vector of learnable parameters specific to that input sequence.
+Other approaches--often relying on simple~(linear) models~\citep{zeng2022transformerseffectivetimeseries}--design models in \autoref{eq:multivariate_model} with separate parameters for each time series